Corporate Legal

 C. Data Collection Gathering and Retention Standards

 The retention of accurately recorded and retrievable results is of the utmost importance for the progress of scholarly inquiry.
-A researcher must have access to his/her original results in order to respond to questions regarding their research.
+A researcher must have access to their original results in order to respond to questions regarding their research.
 Errors may be mistaken for misconduct when the primary experimental results are unavailable.

 1. Primary data should normally remain in the department at all times and should be preserved as long as there is a reasonable need to refer to them.
 Results should be recorded accurately and be retrievable for five years following publication where the medium permits.
 Original primary research data should be recorded, when possible, in bound books with numbered pages or on appropriately protected electronic media.
 An index should be maintained to facilitate access to data.
 In no instance should primary data be destroyed while investigators, colleagues or readers of published results may raise questions answerable only by reference to the data except in the case where there is a bona fide requirement for confidentiality.